rhodecode/rhodecode-enterprise-ce/docs/contributing/standards.rst

 check if the requirements of a feature are met.
 Scenarios are created at a feature's inception and help to define its value.

-py.test is used for ac tests; they are located in a folder separate from the other tests which follow.
+py.test is used for ac tests; they are located in a repo separate from the other tests which follow.
 Each feature has a .feature file which contains a brief description and the scenarios to be tested.